Tiwagorn Withiton

 He has encouraged people to wear it because it stated a sentiment, not defamation.
-It went viral on social media, but later, Internal Security Operations Command took him to Psychiatric Hospital.
-It is one of the causes to start the 2020–2021 Thai protests' second wave protests, the largest demonstration since the 2014 Thai coup d'état, demanding he be released from involuntary hospitalization.
-His movement is regarded as one of the biggest turning points of Thailand political landscape, earned him the person of the year 2020 by Prachatai.
+It went viral on social media, after which Internal Security Operations Command forcibly admitted him to a psychiatric hospital.
+It was one of the causes of the 2020–2021 Thai protests' second wave protests, the largest demonstration since the 2014 Thai coup d'état, demanding he be released from involuntary hospitalization.
+His movement is regarded as one of the biggest turning points of Thailand's political landscape, which earned him the honor of person of the year 2020 by Prachatai.

 Early life

 Tiwagorn was born in the village of Don Chang in Mueang Khon Kaen District of Khon Kaen Province, northeastern Thailand.
-In 1993, he attended an electrical engineering program in communication engineering and computer at King Mongkut's University of Technology North Bangkok, and graduated in 1998 to become an engineer in an IT company in Bangkok.
+In 1993, he attended an electrical engineering program in communication engineering and computer science at King Mongkut's University of Technology North Bangkok, and graduated in 1998 to become an engineer in an IT company in Bangkok.

 2006 coup and 2014 coup

-In 2007, he realized the 2006 Thai coup d'état did not make the country better.
-He came out to be one of the protesters in the Saturday Anti-Dictator Group movement by Suchart Nakbangsai.
-A political resistance was beginning in which he was involved in an online group talk 'Ratchadamnoen Camfrog' group, evolved from 'Pantip Ratchadamnoen' discussion web board.
+In 2007, having concluded the 2006 Thai coup d'état had not improved the country, he emerged as one of the protesters in the Saturday Anti-Dictator Group movement led by Suchart Nakbangsai.
+As political resistance grew, he became involved in an online group 'Ratchadamnoen Camfrog', which evolved from the 'Pantip Ratchadamnoen' discussion web board.

-He was in the 2010 Thai political protests and remained in the 2010 Thai military crackdown, after that he continued going out to protest with the Red Sunday Group by Sombat Boongam-anong.
-He created an online group talk 'RedTalk' (later 'FreedomTalk') for Red Shirts people.
+He participated in the 2010 Thai political protests as well as during the 2010 Thai military crackdown, after which he continued going out to protest with the Red Sunday Group led by Sombat Boongam-anong.
+He created an online group talk 'RedTalk' (later 'FreedomTalk') for Red Shirts supporters.

-At the end of 2010, he announced to leave the Red Shirts group to his friends, one of his was a well-known activist, Kritsuda Khunasen.
-He quit a job, did a charity by building takraw court under Rama 7 bridge.
-He left Bangkok to Khon Kean after the 2014 Thai coup d'état and discontinued his activism by focusing on farming in his home.
+At the end of 2010, he announced his exit from the Red Shirts group to his friends, one of whom was a well-known activist, Kritsuda Khunasen.
+He quit his job, engaged in charity by building a takraw court under the Rama 7 bridge.
+He moved from Bangkok to Khon Kean after the 2014 Thai coup d'état and discontinued his activism, focusing instead on farming in his home.